The Gospel of

 1And the Festival of Unleavened Bread, called Passover, was approaching, 2and the chief priests and the Torah scholars were still yet looking for a way to put him to death, because they were still yet fearing the people.

 3Then Satan entered into Judas, the one called Ish Keriot, who was one of their number, of the Twelve.
 4And he went away, and discussed with the chief priests and the commanders of the temple guard how he might hand him over to them.
-5And they were delighted, and contracted to give him money.
+5And they were delighted, and contracted to give him silver.
 6And he accepted, and was looking for the best time for handing him over to them, without the crowd.

 The Passover Supper